RennanD/Get_Hack/backend/README.md

 <p align="center">
 Get Hack application backend.
-Application developed as a study, the backend is made in node with PostgresSQL.
+Application developed as a study, the backend is made in Node.Js with PostgresSQL.
 </p>

 ## Installation